• Skip to primary navigation

 If you’re backpacking in Yosemite in late fall through early spring, be prepared for snow.

-Trail Conditions in Yosemite
+Trail Conditions for Backpacking in Yosemite

-I recommend hiking boots, or at the very least— a shoe with excellent grip.
+I recommend hiking boots, or at the very least, a shoe with excellent grip.
 If you’re backpacking Yosemite, you’ll probably want a boot with a little ankle support to help with the weight of your pack.

 I saw plenty of people hiking in tennis shoes, but make sure that you do not wear any shoe with worn-down tread.